Home Lab

 Virtual Machine Hosts

 Most of my training, test and development work is done with virtual machines.
-Some of my virtual machines represent servers and services, some are virtual network appliances and some are virtual clients that interact with the servers.
-I have three machines that act as hosts for virtual machines.
+Some of these virtual machines represent servers, some are virtual network appliances and some are virtual clients that interact with the servers.
+Various Linux distributions provide immense flexibility and I highly recommend that part of learning how to do things in a home lab include proficiency in Linux systems.

 Protectli Vault 6670

 This is the newest machine in my lab.
-It’s an Intel i7-based PC with 10 cores and up to 12 threads, with 64GB of RAM and multiple SSD devices.
+It’s an Intel i7-based PC-class system with 10 cores and up to 12 threads, with 64GB of RAM and multiple SSDs.
 It also has four 1Gbe copper ports and 2 10Gbe SFP+ sockets.
 This gives me plenty of ports to simulate various network configurations.
 Combined with all the VLAN configurations available in the switches, I can setup any network scenario I want.

 https://protectli.com/vault-6-port/